 The best way to Grow Dasheen

-Plant dasheen tubers following the last spring frost.
-In locations or great zones, plant them in full-sun.
-In partial to full shade, plant them in warmer zones.
+Shrub Removal dasheen tubers following the last spring frost.
+In locations or great zones, Stump Removal them in full-sun.
+In partial to full shade, plant Flagstaff them in warmer zones.
 Plant the tubers about 3″ deep in soil amended with about or 3 inches of a different material or compost.
 Face the eye or bud of each tuber and room tubers.
 You plant has at least one-eye, in case a tuber has over one eye, divide the tuber using a sharp knife therefore each tuber area.

 Dasheen throughout its active development, then after planting.
 Use a fertilizer high in nitrogen, such Use the fertilizer in the price listed on its label, which differs among the various-power fertilizers.
 Stop fertilizing dasheen six months before the first anticipated drop frost, which in warm climates can happen as late as November.